QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 1. What is QuArK?
 2. Where can I get QuArK?
-3. What are the system requirements for QuArk?
+3. What are the system requirements for QuArK?
 4. How do I install QuArK?
 5. How do I get help?
 6. What's New